TedHusted/awake/awake.md/awake.md

 “Thank you for meeting with me,” says Jill Kreuk.

-Her screen shows a conference room with Emma, Ravi, and Adrian gathered around a horse-shoe shaped table.
-At the open-end of the curved table, a  view screen is installed on a floor to ceiling divider.
+Her screen shows a conference room.
+Emma, Ravi, and Adrian gather around a horse-shoe shaped table.
+At the open-end of the curved table, a  view screen covers a floor to ceiling divider.
 Behind the divider, a large window looks out over Palo Alto.

 “We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
-“The work your office does goes a long way toward easing everyone’s concerns over synthetic intelligence.”
+“I'm grateful for the work your office does.
+It goes a long way toward easing everyone’s concerns with synthetic intelligence.”
 Flashing a smile: “Especially mine.“

 “Our dream,” injects Ravi, “is for Pulse to be the Tesla of SI patents.”

 “We would like to do for social media algorithms what Tesla did for EV batteries,” Adrian adds, piling on.

-Emma says, “First things first, I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian, in exchange for stock options.
+“First things first.
+I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian.
+We're granting stock options for the rights.
 Then we can move forward with the patent filing.”

 “That sounds wonderful,” says Jill.
 “I wasn’t expecting so much to happen so fast.
 I reached out only last week.”

 “Private sector,” Emma replies.
 “When it’s win:win, we move at the speed of money.”

-Jill chuckles politely and continues, “I was surprised to hear about the car crash.
+Jill chuckles then continues.
+“The car crash is surprising.
 That sort of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
 “We’re told that the CTSB report finds that the airbags are responsible for the wrongful death.
-The airbag manufacturer argues that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
+The airbag manufacturer argues that we need the event data recorder.
+Otherwise, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

-“I heard that, given the scope, Brent’s last code contribution was completed in record time,” says Jill, bringing the topic back around.
+“Given the scope, didn't Brent complete his last commit in record time,” says Jill, bringing the topic back around.

 “Yes,” says Adrian.
-“The big change was created over a three-day weekend of binge coding, which simplifies the patent application.
+“The big change was created over a three-day weekend of binge coding.
+That much simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it to someone else so soon after the crash.”

-“Since the SI Licensing Act, patents aren’t just intellectual property — they’re market power.
+“Since the International SI Licensing Act, patents aren’t mere intellectual property.
+They are market power.
 We want Pulse to lead the charge.
-We will let you know when the application is filed.
+We will let you know when we file the application.
 The process can take a year to get the final grant.”

 “I’ll see if I can help with that process.
 Let me know the application ID when you file.”

 Adrian nods his head.
 “Sure thing.”

-“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Synthetic Cognition Research Unit’ at the Office of SI Standards and Accountability?”
+“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite. "'Senior Analyst for the Synthetic Cognition Research Unit’ for the Office of SI Standards and Accountability.

 Jill resisted the temptation to say, ‘If I told you, I’d have to kill you.’